-On top of just getting a bad cut, many of the tools you use have the potential to cause injury to clients, such as curling irons, scissors, hot wax, and chemical treatments.
-A slip of the hand or a product malfunction could lead to an accidental injury and a claim against you.
+On top of just getting a bad cut, many of the tools you use have the potential to cause injury to clients, like: curling irons, scissors, hot wax, and chemical treatments.
+A slip of the hand or a product malfunction could lead to an accidental injury and a nasty claim against you.

-Like we said, a lawsuit can come from a number of places you wouldn’t expect and could cost you your savings, assets, and future earnings, maybe even your job.
+Like we said, a lawsuit can come from a number of places you wouldn’t expect and could cost you your savings, assets, and future earnings — maybe even your job.
 You can protect your financial future with the right liability coverage.
 Just a few hundred dollars per year on a comprehensive insurance policy is a very smart decision, compared to what’s at stake.

 If you receive a paycheck from a salon, you may already have some of the coverage you need, but often salon coverage is built to protect the salon, not the hairdresser.
 Talk to your salon AND independent insurance agent for help finding any exposures and redundancies to make sure you’re fully protected for anything that may come up.

-So, if a client accidentally slips on your front steps and suffers an injury after a haircut, your homeowners insurance cannot protect you from the resulting lawsuit.
+So, if a client accidentally slips on your front steps and suffers an injury after a haircut, your homeowners insurance may not protect you from any resulting lawsuits.

 Getting the right coverage requires you to: